StefanoIncardone/ModalCode/README.md

 ## Definition of mode specific commands

-The extensions exposes a contex key `modalcode.mode` when activated that stores the current mode, so defining a mode specif keybinding would look like this:
+The extensions exposes a contex key `modalcode.mode` when activated that stores the current mode, so defining a mode specific keybinding would look like this:

 ``` jsonc
 // in keybindings.json